-- In a large bowl of an electric mixer, beat butter and 1 cup of the powdered sugar until creamy.
+- In a large bowl of an electric mixer, beat butter and 1 cup of the powdered sugar until creamy, about 1 minute.

 - Beat in vanilla.

-- In another bowl, stir together flour, oats and salt and gradually add to butter mixture, blend thoroughly.
+- In another bowl, stir together flour, oats and salt and gradually add to butter mixture, blend thoroughly for about 2 minutes.

 - Add ¼ cup of the crushed candy canes and mix until well combined.

 - Roll dough into ¾ inch balls.
-Roll in remaining ¼ cup of confectioners sugar.
+Roll each ball in remaining ¼ cup of confectioners sugar.

-- Place balls 2 inches apart on parchment covered baking sheets, or greased and floured baking sheets.
+- Place balls 2 inches apart on silicone covered or parchment covered baking sheets, or greased and floured baking sheets.

 - Flatten cookies with a fork, making a crisscross pattern with the fork tines.